mikolajroszak/qsp-protocol-node/README.md

 ## CI and deployment pipeline

 1. On every push to the repository, `buildspec-ci.yml` is activated.
-The build environment is based on the modification of the Oyente image (`Dockerfile.base`), however, this will change.
-The script runs `make test` and reports the status back to AWS CodeBuild.
+The build script runs `make test-ci` and reports the status back to AWS CodeBuild.

 1. On every merge into `develop`, `buildspec.yml` is activated.
 It builds the image, pushes it to AWS Docker repository, creates a build artifact (a ZIP containing `Dockerrun.aws.json` and `.ebextensions` from `deployment/aws-elasticbeanstalk`) and deploys it to a dev environment on AWS using [AWS CodePipeline](https://console.aws.amazon.com/codepipeline/home?region=us-east-1#/view/qsp-protocol-node-dev).